vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 ![image](/assets/2024-11-17/020.png)

-After creating the new key it can be copied to the clipboard.
+After creating the new key, we copy it.

 ![image](/assets/2024-11-17/030.png)

-## Authenfication
+## Authentication

-Before we can do our first API call, we must turn the API key into an access token.
-There's a public API function available to do that: "/public-api/v1/auth/token".
-It requires to submit the API key in the header of the request.
-If successful, it returns a JSON string that contains the "accessToken" that can be used later.
+Before we can make our first API call, we must turn the API key into an access token.
+There's a public API function available to do that: `/public-api/v1/auth/token`.
+It requires us to submit our API key in the header of the request.
+If successful, it returns a JSON string that contains an `accessToken` that we can use later.

 The following code shows how to do that in C#.
-Feel free to download the whole [cs file](/assets/2024-11-17/PeakboardHubAPIPart1.cs) for this example.
-We use the nuget package Newtonsoft.Json to do the JSON operations.
+Feel free to download the whole [CS file](/assets/2024-11-17/PeakboardHubAPIPart1.cs) for this example.
+We use the NuGet package Newtonsoft.Json to perform the JSON operations.

 - We add the key to the header
 - Call the token function